motazsaad/arabic-light-stemmer/README.md

 Author: Motaz Saad (motaz dot saad at gmail dot com)

-This software is a modification of the Arabic light stemmer.
+This software is a modification of the Arabic light stemmer (just to make the algorithm standalone).
 The original implementation is available at https://lucene.apache.org/

 Arabic light stemming algorithm is described in: